Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Introduction

 The present work pursues two main objectives.
 First, a new theoretical framework for relaxation by recurrent fluorescence emission in high-dimensional molecular systems is introduced, based on the harmonic approximation and explicitly accounting for both HT couplings and vibrational progressions.
 The approach relies on the calculation of the transition dipole moment time autocorrelation function, and a practical but accurate solution involving a canonical representation of the true microcanonical energy distribution.
-Second, the model is applied to quantify the contribution of symmetry-forbidden states in the inversion-symmetric Np$^+$, An$^+$ and Py$^+$ cationic PAHs to their RF emission spectrum and the associated rate constants.
+Second, the model is applied to quantify the contribution of symmetry-forbidden transitions in the inversion-symmetric Np$^+$, An$^+$ and Py$^+$ cationic PAHs to their RF emission spectrum and the associated rate constants.

 The article is organized as follows.
 In Sec.~\ref{sec:theory}, we present the theoretical model, from a general perspective first, before proceeding to a practical solution based on harmonic models.
 The results are introduced in Sec.~\ref{sec:results}, discussed in the light of the importance of the D$_1$ states and their dependence on the PAH itself, and compared with existing experiments.
 Finally, conclusions are drawn in Sec.~\ref{sec:conclusions}, together with some possible future extensions.
+More technical appendices are also included to relieve the main text.